ernstlab/X-CNN/tutorial.md

 --intn_len 25000  # Size to extend peaks to
 ```

 If you would like to train on more data, at the cost of not assessing classification performance, add the `--final` flag.
+This builds a "final" model, and can be used for optimizing fine-mapping performance.

+X-SCNN includes code specifically designed to handle large genomic data.
+The difficulty is that when many ChIP-seq datasets are available (say, 10s to 100s), accessing random positions in the genome becomes very difficult for un-indexed files.
+Instead of having to read in these individual files, we have built code to generate a database, called `chip_db`.
+It is built on top of HDF5, and implemented in Python.
+In order to build this database, you will need bedgraph wig files containing the ChIP-seq and DNase data.
+It builds a rather large file containing a binarized and indexed representation of this data, which can then be used alone using the API or with X-SCNN to access all available data at any position in constant time, greatly speeding up computation overall.
+More information is available at https://github.com/ernstlab/chip_db.

 #### Chromatin interaction peak file
-This should be a text file with six columns with no header of the form:
+This should be a tab-delimited text file with six columns and no header of the form:
 chromosome_A, start_A, end_A, chromosome_B, start_B, end_B

 For example: